bwsw/sj-platform/SJDocs/source/Tutorial.rst

  curl --request GET "http://$address/v1/modules/output-streaming/sflow-fallback-output/1.0/instance/sflow-fallback-output/start"

-Pay attention to the host and port of the input module.
-This host and port should be specified when starting the flow of data.

 To get the list of ports the input module listens, send the following command::

  curl --request GET "http://$address/v1/modules/input-streaming/com.bwsw.input.csv/1.0/instance/sflow-csv-input"